 Most jumbo mortgage lenders require a 20% down payment before waiving their private mortgage insurance (PMI) requirements, but SoFi and SunTrust are the rare exceptions that will waive it with just a 10% down payment.
 SoFi is also a great option for self-employed and freelance applicants, though its jumbo mortgage rates may be slightly higher than you’ll find at some of the lenders listed above.

 SunTrust is a full-service bank that offers jumbo mortgages, but not in Hawaii, Alaska, Oregon, or Arizona.
 Its most unique drawing point is a specialized loan program for licensed medical professionals; the Doctor Loan Program for residents, interns, fellows, physicians, and dentists with high earning potential allows applicants to finance 100% of their home’s value.

 What You’ll Pay

 For a jumbo loan with a rate of 3.25%, the principal and interest payment would be just $435 a month for every $100,000 borrowed, or $3,482 on a $800,000 loan.

 With a rate of 3.375%, your principal and interest payment would be $442 a month for every $100,000 borrowed, or $3,537 on a $800,000 loan.

 You can use our mortgage calculator to determine the monthly payment for the exact amount you want to borrow with this or any home loan.

 Although mortgage rates have defied all predictions and jumbo loan rates are the lowest we’ve seen this year thanks to the Federal Reserve continuing to keep interest rates low and Great Britain’s decision to exit the European Union, it’s a pretty safe bet that rates will move higher in the next few years.

-And don’t forget to factor insurance, property taxes and association fees into the payment, which can really bump up your monthly housing cost.
+When figuring out how much house you can afford, don’t forget to factor insurance, property taxes and association fees into the payment, which can really bump up your monthly housing cost.